-For Melody notes with no lyrics use: If the track does not include lyrics, you can enter a syllable (.e.g. la) to use for notes with no lyrics.
+For Melody notes with no lyrics use: If the track does not include lyrics, you can enter a syllable (e.g., la) to use for notes with no lyrics.
 (Note: If you select a Japanese vocalist, you need to enter a Japanese syllable.)

 When you press [OK], your song will be sent automatically to the Sinsy server and will be rendered to a vocal synth.
 This may take a few minutes.

-When the vocal synth has been generated and imported to the Audio track, a flash message shows, and the Mixer expands to show the Audio panel.
+When the vocal synth has been generated, press the [Play] toolbar button to hear the vocal synth singing your song!

-Editing the Audio File (Audio Edit Window)
+Editing Audio (Audio Edit Window)